akvorado/akvorado/console/data/docs/05-troubleshooting.md

   it should not increase.
 If this is the case, it is likely because the exporter is not configured to accept SNMP requests or the community configured for SNMP is incorrect.
 - `sampling rate missing` means the sampling rate information is not present.
   This is also expected when Akvorado starts but it should not increase.
 With NetFlow, the sampling rate is sent in an options data packet.
 Be sure to configure your exporter to send them (look for `sampler-table` in the documentation).
+Alternatively, you can configure `inlet.core.default-sampling-rate` to workaround this issue.
 - `input interface missing` means the flow does not contain the input interface index.
 This is something to fix on the exporter.